tonnidas/tonnidas.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Graph Machine Learning
+- Graph Embedding
+- Sign Language Similarity Analysis
 - Artificial Intelligence
-- Computer Vision

 # Education to show in About widget
 education: